-Minority interests measured using the fair value measurement alternative had a carrying value of \$137 million, \$133 million, and \$137 million as of August 1, 2020, August 3, 2019, and February 1, 2020, respectively, and are included within Other assets.
-During the fourth quarter of 2019, we recorded a non-cash charge of \$7 million related to the write-down of such minority investments.
+Minority interests measured using the fair value measurement alternative had a carrying value of \$326 million, \$133 million, and \$134 million as of October 31, 2020, November 2, 2019, and February 1, 2020, respectively.
+One of these minority investments received additional funding in the third quarter of 2020, at a higher valuation than our initial investment.
+As a result, we recorded a \$190 million non-cash gain reported in Other income.
+During the fourth quarter of 2019, we recorded a non-cash charge of \$7 million related to the write-down of certain minority investments.